Victor-Fiamoncini/cache_control/requirements/save_purchases_to_cache_use_case.md

 ## Success Case

 - Software runs a command "Save Purchases"
-- Software creates an encoding of data to be writted
 - Software creates a date to be stored in cache
 - Software cleans the actual cached data
 - Software writes the new data to cache
 - Software does not return errors

+## Exception - When Software Clean Cache

+- Software returns an error

+## Exception - When Software Write Data Cache

+- Software returns an error